hfrahmann/HFCardCollectionViewLayout/README.md

 **Important: This collectionView layout does support only one section!**

+### HFCardCollectionView

+Because of some problems with inserting items while a card is revealed, you have to use the **HFCardCollectionView** instead of the UICollectionView.
+Or if you use your own collectionview class, you can copy the lines from the file to your own.

 ## Delegate

 These are the delegate functions of the **HFCardCollectionViewLayoutDelegate** inherits from *UICollectionViewDelete* so you don't need to connect a further delegate.